clotito14/s24/RESEARCH/betaGa203/bGa203-notes.md

     * It would be easier to get higher threshold voltages with a pn-junction.
         * This requires a high-quality epitaxial heterojunction interface.

-The use of MIS based gates is problematic as the dielectric will breakdown much sooner than the $`\Beta Ga_2 O_3`$, so there shows another need for a p-type to employ pn-junction based gates.
+The use of MIS based gates is problematic as the dielectric will breakdown much sooner than the $`\beta Ga_2 O_3`$, so there shows another need for a p-type to employ pn-junction based gates.

-$`\Beta Ga_2 O_3`$ CAVETs cannot get beyond 600V due to the voltage-blocking capability of the semi-insulating current blocking layer.
+$`\beta Ga_2 O_3`$ CAVETs cannot get beyond 600V due to the voltage-blocking capability of the semi-insulating current blocking layer.
 This is another implication of no p-type.

 ### P-N HETEROJUNCTIONS